 Plus, premium rewards credit cards tend to come with signup bonuses, extra points, miles or cash back for spending a certain amount of money in a set period of time.
-Apple Card could eventually launch with one.
-It's not due to debut until summer 2019 — but, even then, it will only be available to iPhone users, presumably with at least OK credit.
+Even if it adds a signup bonus, the Apple Card is only be available to iPhone users, presumably with at least OK credit.

 If you're currently in the market for a new card, here are some alternative credit cards to consider.
 (Just don't make this mistake when applying for any of them.)

 APR: Variable 19.24% to 26.24%, depending on your credit